Truck hits nine pedestrians in Westlake area near Downtown LA

 Nine people were injured on Saturday morning after a truck struck them in the Westlake area.

-Three of the pedestrians were seriously injured and were taken to a nearby hospital.
-The age and gender of those victims is unknown at this moment.
+Six of the pedestrians were seriously injured and were taken to a nearby hospital.
 Three of the victims declined further medical attention.

 Los Angeles Fire Department firefighters were dispatched to the 647 block of S. Alvarado Street at 8:36 a.m.